TimAConner/Squirrels-VS-Dwarves/README.md

 - [ ] Player lobby
 - [x] Smaller Modules / Refactor code
 - [x] See vision around allys
+    - [ ] Only see enemy player if can see their tile.
 - [ ] Squirrel & Nut image
 - [ ] See direction player is facing
 - [x] Face direction of keys even if cant move